mjhea0/blog/content/python-cli-tool-comparison.md

 2. Arguments (name)
 3. Flags/Options (--greeting, --caps)

 In addition automated help messages are important, and to throw a wrench in lets say we also want a `-v/--version` option that will print the version number and quit.
 As you would expect argparse, docopt, and click implement all of these features (as any simple command line library would).
-This means that this comparison is going to break down into a stylistic preference.
+This means that this comparison is mostly going to break down into a stylistic preference.
 I'll leave my personal preferences for the end!

+In addition I've been curious about using task-runner libraries like [fabric]() and it's python3 replacement [invoke]() to create simple command-line interfaces so at the end (after comparing argparse, docopt, and click) I will try and put the same interface together with invoke.

 # Commands